Awards & Endowments

 Aubrey Keith Lucas and Ella Ginn Lucas Endowment for Faculty Excellence Awards

-Dr. and Mrs. Aubrey Lucas provide an endowment to support and reward faculty excellence in instruction and research.
+This endowment was established in honor of Dr. and Mrs. Aubrey K. Lucas to support and reward faculty excellence in instruction and research.
 In an effort to support faculty, the endowment can be used for travel, laboratory expenses, wages, books, audiovisuals, or other sources.
 Proposals for the endowment can involve topics as related to instruction and/or research.The application materials due date has passed.
 A final report is not required.

 Each year the Mississippi Legislature sponsors the HEADWAE (Higher Education Appreciation Day - Working for Academic Excellence) in Jackson, MS. Activities for HEADWAE are coordinated by the Mississippi Association of Colleges and supported by the corporate community.